hacs/integration/documentation/docs/developer/translation.md

 sidebar_label: Translation
 ---

-Starting with version 0.15.0 there is now a new experimental UI for HACS, this have support for translations 🎉

 To handle submissions of translated strings we are using [Lokalise](https://lokalise.com) they provide us with an amazing platform that is easy to use and maintain.

 ![Lokalise](/img/lokalise.png)